drogue-iot/blog.drogue.io/content/2021-04-16-drg-guided-tour/index.md

 If you don't have rust on your machine you can download a binary from the [Github release](https://github.com/drogue-iot/drg/releases) page.
 At this time we have Linux and MacOS binaries available.

+Alternatively and if you are a mac user you can get drg through homebrew :

+    brew tap drogue-iot/drg
+    brew install drg

 Windows support is coming soon !

 ## Log in your drogue-cloud cluster